 Famous vineyard sites

-During “Flurbereinigung” (vineyard consolidation measures) in the 1990s, the Hasensprung site, a choice parcel located within the heart of Osterlämmchen, was incorporated into Osterlämmchen.
-Hasensprung (hare’s leap) probably takes its names from the huge amounz of rabbits in the area – they have always enjoyed munching on grapevines’ tender shoots.
+Osterlämmchen is a sloping to very steep site that consists of stony slate and weathered graywacke soils.
+It has a southeast to southwest exposure and was originally around 35 hectares.
+In the 1990s during the national program of vineyard consolidation, the Hasensprung site, a prime parcel located within the heart of Osterlämmchen, was incorporated into Osterlämmchen.
+Hasensprung (hare’s leap) probably takes its names from the huge amount of rabbits in the area who have always enjoyed munching on the grapevines’ tender shoots.

 Unfortunately, you are not likely to find Osterlämmchen wines in export markets... all the more reason to visit this region in person.
 A mature (3-5 years old) Riesling of Spätlese ripeness would be a great accompaniment to a holiday meal featuring Easter lamb.

 Tips for Tourists

 Ediger is a picturesque wine village full of 16th-18th-century half-timbered houses nestled within the remnants of the 14th-century town wall.
-St. Martin’s Church (11th–16th centuries) has been celebrating its 500-year-anniversary in 2006 (the old church was “modernized” in Gothic style in 1506).
+St. Martin’s Church (11th–16th centuries) celebrated its 500-year-anniversary in 2006 (the old church was “modernized” in Gothic style in 1506).
 This architectural gem boasts a Romanesque belfry (6 bells), a Gothic spire, magnificent star vaulting with 117 bosses, a baroque high altar, and an 18th-century Stumm organ.
 On display is a stone relief of “Christ in the Wine Press” (16th-century), which was originally housed in the Kreuzkapelle (Chapel of the Cross) on the Ediger Berg just outside of town.
 Ediger is ca. 7 km from Cochem and 27 km from Frankfurt-Hahn airport.

-The family-operated Moselhotel Löwen is a hotel and restaurant, which is located in Edinger-Eller.
+The family-operated Moselhotel Löwen is a hotel and restaurant, located in Edinger-Eller.
 Mr. and Mrs. Saffenreuther offer lovingly furnished rooms and a delicious local cuisine, with homemade jams for breakfast and their estate-bottled Osterlämmchen wines for lunch and dinner (mosel-hotel-loewen.de).